Higher tides and more shrimp are signs of autumn

 Rockport waders have found large trout on Corkies and topwaters in the guts around Carlos and Mesquite bays.
 Most of the fish are hanging around reefs and in sand and grass potholes.

 Waders along the south shoreline of West Bay will work the points of shell with Down South Lures and Bass Assassins.
-If you want both redfish and black drum take a bucket of live shrimp and work the points with a cork.
+If you want redfish and black drum, take a bucket of live shrimp and work the points with a cork.
 There will be plenty of both in October.

 Some of the largest redfish will be found in the middle of East Bay under birds.
-When things are really firing off in the fall there will be 10-20 groups working in the bay.
+When things are really firing off in the fall, there will be 10 to 20 groups working in the bay.
 One will have solid trout beneath; the other will be all redfish.
-Many times when terns are circling it is a sure sign of redfish.
+Many times when terns are circling, it is a sure sign of redfish.

 In Rockport, the back lakes like Allyn’s Bight and the marshes of San Joe Island are holding lots of redfish.
 The Estes Flats are good while drifting with soft plastics under a rattling cork.